-- Large Shareholder Risk.
+- Management Risk.
+The Fund is actively-managed and may not meet its investment objective based on the portfolio managers' success or failure to implement investment strategies for the Fund. - Large Shareholder Risk.
 Certain shareholders may from time to time own a substantial amount of the shares of the Fund.
 In addition, a third party investor, the advisor or an affiliate of the advisor, an authorized participant, a market maker, or another entity may invest in the Fund and hold its investment for a limited period of time solely to facilitate commencement of the Fund or to facilitate the Fund's achieving a specified size or scale.
 There can be no assurance that any large shareholder would not redeem its investment, that the size of the Fund would be maintained at such levels or that the Fund would continue to meet applicable listing requirements.
 Redemptions by large shareholders could have a significant negative impact on the Fund.
 In addition, transactions by large shareholders may account for a large percentage of the trading volume on the NYSE Arca and may, therefore, have a material upward or downward effect on the market price of the Fund's shares. - Cybersecurity Risk.
 With the increased use of technologies such as the Internet to conduct business, the Fund is susceptible to operational, information security, and related risks.
 Cyber incidents affecting the Fund or its service providers may cause disruptions and impact business operations, potentially resulting in financial losses, interference with the Fund's ability to calculate its net asset value, impediments to trading, the inability of shareholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, or additional compliance costs. - Operational Risk.
 Operational risks include human error, changes in personnel, system changes, faults in communication, and failures in systems, technology, or processes.
 Various operational events or circumstances are outside the Advisor's or The Sub-Advisor's control, including instances at third parties.
 The Fund, the Advisor and the Sub-Advisor seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks. - Regulatory Risk.
 Governments, agencies or other regulatory bodies may adopt or change laws or regulations that could adversely affect the issuer, or market value, of an instrument held by the Fund or that could adversely impact the Fund's performance. - Smaller Companies Risk.
 The Fund may invest a portion of its assets in the securities of small-sized companies.
 Securities of small-cap companies are generally more volatile and less liquid than the securities of large-cap companies.
-This is because small companies may be more reliant on a few products, services or key personnel, which can make it riskier than investing in larger companies with more diverse product lines and structured management. - Sector Weightings Risk.
-The Fund may from time to time emphasize investments in a particular sector as a result of the
+This is because small companies may be more reliant on a few products, services or key personnel, which can make it riskier than investing in larger companies with more diverse product lines and structured management. - Securities Lending Risk: Securities lending involves possible delay in recovery of the securities or possible loss of rights in the collateral should the borrower fail financially.
+As a result, the value of the Fund's shares may fall.
+The value of the Fund's shares could also fall if a loan is called and the Fund is required to liquidate reinvested collateral at a loss or if the Fund is unable to reinvest cash collateral at rates which exceed the costs involved.